 strategies, and to apply them in cross-disciplinary participative projects.
 For these projects, the programme promotes and

 supports dialogue and collaboration with actors in the fields of civil society, art, academia, politics, and the economy.

-in the winter semester of 2021, CDS will establish a studio in the former Postsparkasse building.
+the winter semester of 2021, CDS has established a studio in the former Postsparkasse building.
 The CDS Studio is a protected

 space for experimentation and critical cross-generational theoretical and practical exchange.
 Students are encouraged and